Fort Frances: Sport

+Coat of arms

+The city coat of arms features a bull moose; maple leaves; a "Magneto", representative of electricity (industry); two men in a canoe; a white pine tree; and the motto "Industry and Perseverance."

 Transportation

 There are three airports in the area, one of which is in the United States.
 The two city airports are for general aviation and the other is a privately owned floatplane base.